DLR-RM/BlenderProc/examples/shapenet/README.md

   }
 }
 ```
 To write to a hdf5 file with a transparent image backgound, specify transparent_background as True.
+As the postprocessing step, `postprocessing.Dist2Depth` is applied in order to convert the distance image to an actual depth$